MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/governance.md

 ms.topic: conceptual
 ---

-# Governance for AI workloads using AI platforms
+# Governance for AI workloads using Azure AI platforms

 This guidance assumes that you've established governance policies at the management group level for your AI workload types, like internet-facing (online) and internal (corporate) workloads.
 These polices are covered in [AI Ready](ready.md#prepare-ai-resource-organization).
 The following recommendations are intended as a starting point for your AI governance.